Nathanpatnaude/weather_travel_assistant/README.md

 The results are obtained when the user inputs either a zipCode or a CityName into the input field and clicks submit.

-The application uses local storage to provide the user with a shortcut list of recent searches, which can also be individually deleted.
+The application uses local storage to provide the user with a shortcut list of recent searches, which can be individually deleted.

 The user may also choose between F and C unit types, and they may set a home location from a list of previous searches to run on pageload.
 These settings also persist in localStorage.